 Cucumber tomato salad

 Enjoy this crunchy and easy recipe during scorching hot summer days.
-You can add some protein and upgrade it to a quick, healthy main.
+Then, add some protein and upgrade it to a quick, healthy main.

 Check out our cucumber tomato salad recipe.